elixir-europe/rdmkit/.github/ISSUE_TEMPLATE/new-page-request.md

 name: New page request
 about: Suggestion for a new page to be added to the RDM toolkit website
 title: ''
-labels: 'new page request'
+labels: new page request
 assignees: ''

 ---

-**Which topic should the new page be about?**
+**What topic do you wish to add?
+Provide a brief description**

 **Are there existing pages in the RDM toolkit website related to the requested page?**